alextanhongpin/aws-parameter-store/README.md

 - no more sending sensitive credentials through Slack/Email (very bad practice)
 - easy integration as AWS SDK is available for multiple clients

+## Comparison with AWS Secrets Manager

+- it's free!
+- cannot rotate credentials (but can still be done at code level manually)

 ## IAM Policy

 Create two inline policy, `kms-read-access`: